trinizm/datasciencecoursera/README.md

  - Step2 - Extracts only the measurements on the mean and standard deviation for each measurement

-  - Create a subset that includes subject_id, activity_id, and all 'mean' and 'standard deviation' variables I included all the columns with names containing 'mean' or 'std', as I believe this project is about transforming and cleaning datasets, and not about debating which measure should be included or not
+  - Create a subset that includes subject_id, activity_id, and all 'mean' and 'standard deviation' variables.
+I included all the columns with names containing 'mean' or 'std', as I believe this project is about transforming and cleaning datasets, and not about debating which measure should be included or not
   - 10299 rows, 88 columns